 - Ancient Waset traditions held that Djehuti (“Thoth” in his Greek colonial designation) was responsible for creation of the Ogdoad, eight primordial deities complementarily paired to bring forth order from the four original properties of chaos: (i) Amun/Amaunet (invisibility); (ii) Hah/Hauhet (infinity/eternity); (iii) Nun/Naunet (waters and the sky); and (iv) Kuk/Kauket (darkness).

-- Later traditions cast Amun in the role of self-created god who shaped the ordered world out of chaos through masturbation and self-fertilization.
+- Later traditions cast Amun in the role of self-created god who shaped the ordered world out of chaos.
 As creation god he sometimes assumed the name of Kematef (Greek Kneph) in his depiction as a snake.
 Alternatively, as ithyphallic fertility god, he is depicted as ram-headed or as a ram.

 - Amun’s influence was local until the Middle Kingdom.
 He gained national pre-eminence as Amun-Re when Waset kings established their sovereignty over Kemet (“Egypt”).

 - Amun-Re was designated “King of the Gods” by the 18th Dynasty.
 Karnak, his infamous temple, is the largest religious structure ever built by man.